 The Log Cabin Technique

 Enter the greatest technique for starting a fire at home.
 The Log Cabin is quite simply when you place two logs parallel to each other, with enough space between them to put my favorite fire starter, non-foam egg carton (that cardboard shit burns like crazy).
 Next, you stack two logs on top of the first two, laying across them.
 These are placed with just enough space between them to place kindling.
-Finally, you place two more logs across the second layer with smaller space between them (ensuring there is still enough space for oxygen to flow).
+Finally, you place two more logs across the second layer with a smaller space between them (ensuring there is still enough space for oxygen to flow).
 Even though I said finally, you can really make this as many layers as you choose.